copenlu/scientific-exaggeration-detection/README.md

     --balance_class_weight
 ```

-Next, create unlabeled conclusion sentences by running the following, selecting the directory corresponding to the main task:
+Next, create unlabeled conclusion sentences by running the following, specifying the main task for the options in brackets and saving a `jsonl` file for nli vs a `csv` for cls:

 ```bash
 $ cd ..